 Proposed Method

-In the proposed method, we set the primary transform kernel of ISP mode as DCT-2 whether LFNST is used or not.
+In the proposed method, we set the primary transform kernel of ISP mode as DCT-2 when sps_lfnst_enabled_flag is equal to 1.
 The proposed transform kernel selection for ISP mode can be illustrated by Fig 2.
 The benefit of the proposed method is that the primary transform kernels of ISP mode are unified to DCT-2.